Aidne7/RidgyTnutFinalProject/README.md

 2.
 They became visually indistinguishable at different rates.
 In most cases, they were all visually indistinguishable by some time around August through November.
-This has to do with the improper biases that are applied throughout the model's lifespan.
+This has to do with the improper biases that are applied throughout the model's lifespan, particularly the sensitivity of the reference model beginning with bad intitial conditions.

 Chat GPT links -